- January 10, 2025

 A surreal, coming-of-age visual novel set in early 2010s Central Florida, "Siren's Call" is the small town you swore you'd always leave.
 Something inside of you knows that this is your last chance.
 Will you reach escape velocity?

-- story92 mentions Positive Neutral Negative
+- story99 mentions Positive Neutral Negative

 “The story is layered, with satisfying twists, psychological and philosophical musings, and a great cast of characters.”

-“The start of the story (categories 1-4) I don't think are very good and often just feel like wheel-spinning of the story where (as a reader) you'll likely feel a tedium of knowing exactly where the story is going and exactly what the gameplay loop is doing--and the author is aware of it, too; the dull formulaic first few categories set up for the thesis of 'what this story is about' revealed in the final category, and there I think the writing is truly special--this final chapter, and the journal entries, and the entirety of the 'finishing touches' epilogue are worth reading and worth your time, even if you don't care at all about Central Florida.”
+“The start of the story (categories 1–4) I don't think are very good and often just feel like wheel-spinning of the story where (as a reader) you'll likely feel a tedium of knowing exactly where the story is going and exactly what the gameplay loop is doing—and the author is aware of it, too; the dull formulaic first few categories set up for the thesis of 'what this story is about' revealed in the final category, and there I think the writing is truly special—this final chapter, the journal entries, and the entirety of the 'finishing touches' epilogue are worth reading and worth your time, even if you don't care at all about Central Florida.”

 Games Like Siren's Call: Escape Velocity